Mother Mother Announces 2025 Canadian Winter Tour, Coming to Winnipeg in February

-Canadian alt-rock favorites Mother Mother will soon be back on the road
+Canadian alt-rock favourites Mother Mother will soon be back on the road.

 The band announced an 11-date Canadian tour kicking off Feb.
 18, 2025 in Victoria, BC.
 They will play in Winnipeg on Feb.
 25 at the Canada Life Centre.